gvwilson/sensibleadventures/short-stories/litany.md

 the door behind Doctor Biczo swung open.
 "Because they are afraid,"
 said the nurse who had been tending Robbie.
-She raised her hand,
+She raised her hand and gulped words that were clearly never meant to be uttered by a merely human voice.
-gulping words that were clearly never meant to come out of a human mouth as she raised a five-pointed stone star.
+The five-pointed stone star she held shone for an instant.
-With no more drama than that,
+With no more warning than that,
 Doctor Biczo,
 the woman in scrubs,
-and the two guards toppled over.
+and the two guards toppled over, unconscious.

 George got to his feet unsteadily, his mouth working.